 - Mimic the “Golden Triangle” concept, coined by psychologists, which shows that our eye movements tend to start in the middle of a visual first, then the top right corner, and then the top left.
 Place your key dishes in these naturally highlighted areas.

 - Psychology studies also show that people tend to notice and order items at the top or bottom of each section.
 Place your star or puzzle dishes either first or last in each section to guide customers to order those items.

 - Offer meals in two portion sizes or include “decoy” menu items that complement a higher contribution margin item.
 Customers tend to compare prices and will choose what they perceive as the best “deal.”

 Why use menu engineering?

 Menu engineering can not only grow your restaurant profits, but it can also improve guest satisfaction.
 While there are many moving pieces necessary to analyze your restaurant menu performance, menu engineering can help protect your bottom line, ensure healthy contribution margins, and increase sales growth in the future.

 If you’d like to learn more about how to automate the menu engineering process, consider a comprehensive, restaurant-specific accounting and operations solution that includes menu engineering and inventory management as part of the platform.
 With Restaurant365, you can gain insight into operations and food costs in the moment, based on completely up-to-date information.
-Restaurant365 is a cloud-based restaurant accounting and operations management solution that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.
+Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.
 For more information, schedule a free demo.